-(1) Information is based on a Schedule 13G filed with the SEC on February 9, 2022 and represents the number of shares beneficially owned as of December 31, 2021.
-FMR LLC has sole voting power with respect to 8,966,729 shares and sole dispositive power with respect to 20,235,394 shares.
-Each of FIAM LLC, Fidelity Institutional Asset Management Trust Company and Fidelity Management & Research Company LLC ("FMR Co.
-LLC") beneficially owns shares of Class A Common Stock, with FMR Co.
-LLC beneficially owning 5% or more of the outstanding shares of Class A Common Stock.
+(1) Information is based on a Schedule 13G filed with the SEC on February 9, 2024 and represents the number of shares beneficially owned as of December 29, 2023.
+FMR LLC has sole voting power with respect to 20,037,718 shares and sole dispositive power with respect to 20,039,354 shares.
+Each of FIAM LLC and Fidelity Institutional Asset Management Trust Company beneficially owns shares of Class A Common Stock, with FMR LLC, Fidelity Growth Company Commingled Pool, Fidelity Management & Research Company LLC, Fidelity Management Trust Company and Abigail P. Johnson beneficially owning 5% or more of the outstanding shares of Class A Common Stock.
 Abigail P. Johnson is a Director, the Chairman and the Chief Executive Officer of FMR LLC.
-Neither FMR LLC nor Ms. Johnson has the sole power to vote
+The principal business office of FMR LLC is located at 245 Summer Street, Boston, Massachusetts 02210.